-NY Gov calls for Schneiderman's resignation over assault allegations
+NY AG Schneiderman resigns over assault allegations

-Washington (CNN)New York Gov. Andrew Cuomo is calling for the resignation of New York Attorney General Eric Schneiderman, following a report on allegations of assault by multiple women in The New Yorker on Monday evening.
+Washington (CNN)New York Attorney General Eric Schneiderman has resigned, following a report on allegations of assault by multiple women in The New Yorker.

+"It's been my great honor and privilege to serve as Attorney General for the people of the State of New York.
+In the last several hours, serious allegations, which I strongly contest, have been made against me," Schneiderman said in a statement.
+"While these allegations are unrelated to my professional conduct or the operations of the office, they will effectively prevent me from leading the office's work at this critical time.
+I therefore resign my office, effective at the close of business on May 8, 2018."

+New York Gov. Andrew Cuomo had called for Schneiderman's resignation earlier Monday.

 "No one is above the law, including New York's top legal officer," Cuomo said in a statement.
 "I will be asking an appropriate New York District Attorney to commence an immediate investigation, and proceed as the facts merit."